-I recently spotted Daiya Cream Cheese Style Spread on sale at our local coop, and realized that I’d never reviewed it!
+I recently spotted Daiya Cream Cheese Style Spread on sale and realized that I’d never reviewed it!
 Time to put that trial to rest.

-Upon opening, the Plain Daiya Cream Cheese Style Spread looked appealing enough, and my knife spread through it with ease – almost too much ease for a cream cheese alternative.
+Upon opening, the Plain Daiya Cream Cheese Style Spread looked appealing enough.
+My knife spread through it with ease – almost too much ease for a cream cheese alternative.
 It is definitely softer than “the real deal”, but that does make it spread much more easily, even on non-heated items.

 When sampled atop an English muffin, the flavor of the Plain Daiya Cream Cheese Style Spread was quite pronounced.
 It was much tangier than expected with lightly sweet undertones.
-It wasn’t bad, just a bit sharp and unbalanced, requiring a bit of getting used to.
-I think they are close, but the flavor needs some tweaking (either by ingredients or method) to help the flavors meld and mellow.
+Although, not bad, just a bit sharp and unbalanced.
+It required a bit of getting used to.
+I think they are close, but the flavor needs some tweaking.

 Curious, I checked the internet in search of other thoughts on the Daiya Cream Cheese Style Spread.
-There seemed to be a consensus that the Plain is a bit too bold and slightly “off”, but I did see many kudos for the Strawberry and Chive & Onion flavors.
+There seemed to be a consensus that the Plain is a bit too bold and slightly “off”.
+I did see many kudos for the Strawberry and Chive & Onion flavors though.
 It seems that just a couple additions do bring an appealing cohesiveness to this cheese alternative.

-I also have to give a big shout out to all of the Daiya Cream Cheese Style Spreads for being top allergen-free (though, for those with peanut/legume concerns, they do contain pea protein).
+I also have to give a big shout out to all of the Daiya Cream Cheese Style Spreads for being top allergen-free (though, they do contain pea protein).
 Yes, they are made in Daiya’s dedicated facility, and to date this is the only soy-free, dairy-free cream cheese alternative.

 Daiya is also very well distributed for a cheese alternative.
-It can be found at natural food stores (and even some mainstream grocers) throughout North America (they are a Canadian company), so it’s accessible in most cities.
+It can be found at natural food and mainstream stores throughout North America, so it’s accessible in most cities.

 Certifications: Daiya Cream Cheese Style Spreads are Certified Kosher Pareve.
 They are labeled as vegan and made without gluten, but did not show certifications for these at our time of review.